BrownTable445/OSU_LAN_CODE/README.md

 CLIENT_ID=...
 CLIENT_SECRET=...

-I highly recommend to use a Python virtual environment.
+I highly recommend using a Python virtual environment when running the script.
 To do so, run
 ```
 python3 -m venv .venv
 ```